daviddalpiaz/r4sl/index.md

 ## Caveat Emptor {-}

 **This "book" is under active development.** Much of the text was hastily written during the Spring 2017 run of the course.
-While together with [ISL](http://www-bcf.usc.edu/~gareth/ISL/) the coverage is essentially complete, significant updates will occur during Fall 2017.
+While together with [ISL](http://www-bcf.usc.edu/~gareth/ISL/) the coverage is essentially complete, significant updates are occurring during Fall 2017.

 When possible, it would be best to always access the text online to be sure you are using the most up-to-date version.
 Also, the html version provides additional features such as changing text size, font, and colors.
 If you are in need of a local copy, a [**pdf version** is continuously maintained](http://daviddalpiaz.github.io/r4sl/r4sl.pdf).
+While development is taking place, formatting in the pdf version may not be as well planned as the html version since the html version does not need to worry about pagination.

 Since this book is under active development you may encounter errors ranging from typos, to broken code, to poorly explained topics.
 If you do, please let us know!
-Simply send an email and we will make the changes as soon as possible. (`dalpiaz2 AT illinois DOT edu`) Or, if you know RMarkdown and are familiar with GitHub, [make a pull request and fix an issue yourself!](https://github.com/daviddalpiaz/r4sl) This process is partially automated by the edit button in the top-left corner of the html version.
+Simply send an email and we will make the changes as soon as possible. (`dalpiaz2 AT illinois DOT edu`) Or, if you know `rmarkdown` and are familiar with GitHub, [make a pull request and fix an issue yourself!](https://github.com/daviddalpiaz/r4sl) This process is partially automated by the edit button in the top-left corner of the html version.
 If your suggestion or fix becomes part of the book, you will be added to the list at the end of this chapter.
 We'll also link to your GitHub account, or personal website upon request.

-You will often see "TODO" scattered throughout the text.
+While development is taking place, you may see "TODO" scattered throughout the text.
 These are mostly notes for internal use, but give the reader some idea of what development is still to come.

 ## Conventions {-}

 This text uses MathJax to render mathematical notation for the web.
 Occasionally, but rarely, a JavaScript error will prevent MathJax from rendering correctly.
 In this case, you will see the "code" instead of the expected mathematical equations.
 From experience, this is almost always fixed by simply refreshing the page.
 You'll also notice that if you right-click any equation you can obtain the MathML Code (for copying into Microsoft Word) or the TeX command used to generate the equation.

-\[
+$$
 a^2 + b^2 = c^2
-\]
+$$

 `R` code will be typeset using a `monospace` font which is syntax highlighted.